LDanielMedinaC/eduapp-backend/README.md

 # EduApp backend
 This is the backend for EduApp.
 We are using the MERNF stack (MongoDB + Express + React + Node + Firebase) for this project.

+[TOCM]

 ## Start the server
 - Pull and run `npm install`.
-- Create the .env configuration.
-See below.
+- Create the .env configuration file.
+[See below](#MongoDB).
+- Import your Firebase service account.
+[See below](#Firebase).
 - Make sure mongodb is running.
 - Run `npm run start:dev` to to start the server in dev mode.

 You can use PostMan to send a request to the server.
-Assuming you're on localhost, use GET `localhost:8000` and send the request.
+Assuming you're on localhost, use GET `localhost:8000/` and send the request.
 You should see following response:

 ```javascript
 {